Buying House With New Job And Gaps In Employment

 - It is the same as conventional mortgage guidelines

 VA Loans do not have a minimum credit score requirement or a maximum debt to income ratio requirement.
-Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no overlays on VA Loans.
+Gustan Cho Associates is a national mortgage company with no overlays on VA Loans.

 Buying House With New Job USDA Guidelines